 Source: GlobalData Patent Analytics

-In terms of application diversity, Essity leads the pack, while SCA Hygiene Products and Sca Tissue France stood in the second and third positions, respectively.
-By means of geographic reach, Kuraray held the top position, followed by Unicharm and SCA Hygiene Products.
+In terms of application diversity, Essity leads the pack, while Samsung Group and Sca Tissue France stand in the second and third positions, respectively.
+By geographic reach, Johnson & Johnson holds the top position, followed by Munchkin and Reckitt Benckiser Group.

 Automated tissue dispenser will potentially become an important aspect in the packaging industry.
 With consumers looking for greater safety and hygiene, this packaging format will gain popularity.